Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants: RESULTS

 \subsection{Protein annotation inference}

-We used the fine-tuned models to predict presence or absence of the features in proteins with no annotations.
-The number of labeled/predicted proteins and amino acids are shown in \cref{fig_n_prot_aa_predicted}.
-To check the quality of predictions, we compared the distribution of conservation scores (phyloP 100 way, \cref{fig_conservation}) and variant pathogenicity scores (REVEL, \cref{fig_revel}) between labeled and predicted amino acids.
-Overall we observed similar distributions across different features.
+We utilized fine-tuned esm650M models to predict the presence or absence of features in proteins lacking annotations.
+The number of labeled and predicted proteins, as well as amino acids, is detailed in Figure \ref{fig_s3}.
+To evaluate prediction quality, we analyzed the distribution of conservation scores (GERP \cite{Cooper2005}) and variant pathogenicity scores (REVEL \cite{Ioannidis2016}) between labeled and predicted amino acids (Figure \ref{fig_gerp_revel}).
+Using the Kolmogorov-Smirnov test \cite{Karson1968-hq} to compare distributions per feature, we found that most features showed no significant differences.
+Notable exceptions included DNA binding sites and zinc fingers for REVEL scores, as well as modified residues, repeats, and zinc fingers for GERP scores.